 Let me start by saying that good beer here is important.
 Like what you would drink.
-Both for the flavor that you know and love, and for the eating experience too, because you should the drink a cold one along with eating the soup.
-It's necessary.
+Both for the flavor that you know and love and for the eating experience too, because you might want to sip a cold one when eating the soup.

 BEER CORN CHOWDER

 1. Heat a nonstick skillet pan over medium-high heat.
 Add chopped bacon and cook until browned.
-Reserve out 2 tbsp. bacon drippings.
 Drain bacon on paper towels.

 3. Add chopped potato and beer.
 Bring to a boil then turn down to simmer.
 Cover with a lid and cook for 15-20, until potatoes are tender and beer is mostly absorbed.

-4. Pour over milk, creamed corn, and frozen corn.
+4. Pour in half & half, creamed corn, and frozen corn.
 Stir.
 Bring back up to a simmer and go for 10 minutes, stirring occasionally.

 5. Serve with crumbled bacon on the side, and other toppings such as shredded cheese, chopped spicy peppers, sour cream, etc.